mgoricki/apex-plugin-extend-ig-toolbar/README.md

 - **Hot** - Hot icon (Yes/No)

-- **Icon** - Defines APEX icon class for a button, for example fa fa-user
+- **Icon** - Defines APEX icon class for a button, for example fa fa-user.

 - **Icon Position** - Display position of an icon - before or after label.

-- **Title** - HTML button title attribute.
-Shown on mouse hover.
+- **Title** - HTML button title attribute - shown on mouse hover.

 - **Trigger Action**: